This conversion is specific to my 2009 Honda CR-V, but principles can be applied to any vehicle.

 I want a van.
 I’m about to head out on a road trip for the next six weeks, and having a van would be perfect.
 But I don’t have a van.
-I have a Honda CR-V.
+I have an SUV.
+A Honda CR-V, to be exact.

 I really like the idea of being able to have a comfortable bed pretty much anywhere, so I decided to build one in the back of my car.
 Here is a step-by-step guide to turning your SUV into a camper.